mooahmad/prestaconcept.github.io/presta-cms-core/developer-guide/index.md

 The main part of the development will be to build custom block to fit your needs.

-So learning [how to make custom block][6] is really an important topic.
+So learning [how to make custom block][6] which is really an important topic.

 ## [Working with models][7]

-For a professional website you will quickly need to go a step further and add other kind of thing like :
+For a professional website, you will quickly need to go a step further and add other kind of thing like :

 -   media
 -   description of a product entity
 -   picture of a user in a comment block
--    …
+-   ...

 So you need a way to [link your block to your custom models][7].